Planned procedures and surgery

 Pre-assessment

-Your first assessment before your procedure or surgery will be either a telephone or video call with your consultant or care team.
+Your first assessment before your procedure or surgery will be either a telephone or video call with your care team.

 Some patients may be asked to come to hospital for a specific investigation or test before their procedure or surgery.
 This could include: